eucarizan/spring-intro/LESSONS.md

 - Refactoring the current code that uses Spring configuration with @Bean methods so that it uses annotation and component-scanning instead
 - Using constructor injection and setter injection
 - Using @PostConstruct and @PreDestroy

+# test
+- Using annotation(s) from Spring TestContext Framework for creating application context for the test
+- Using profiles in the test